sjsu-library/unionist/_items/unionist--text-0027.md

   by force, we shall be sustained by the countenance and patronage of a candid (not “credulous”) community.
 scholarlyNotes:
-commentary: 'The fact that Burleigh denies there was an attack on the office suggests his honesty, rather than attempt to gain sympathy by pretending there was an attack. '
+commentary: 'The fact that Burleigh denies there was an attack on the office vouches for his honesty; he eschews any attempt to gain sympathy by pretending there was an attack. '
 relatedPeople:
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0292
 relatedText:
 relatedTextIssue:
 filename: